mskar/mskar/README.md

 I believe I am uniquely equipped to bridge the gaps between scientific disciplines and deliver on the promise of data science in health research.

-My preferred tools are R and Python, open source programming languages kept on the cutting edge by their active and supportive communities.
+My preferred tools are Python and R, open source programming languages kept on the cutting edge by their active and supportive communities.

 Through research and teaching, I am constantly improving my ability to obtain, tidy, explore, transform, visualize, model, and communicate data.